-- Actions is the name of the property that contains the actions for a resource, as defined by this specification. - QualifiedActionName> is the qualified name of the action.
-Includes the resource type.
+- Actions is the name of the property that contains the actions for a resource, as defined by this specification.

 To determine the available actions and the valid parameter values for those actions, clients can query a resource directly.

 Clients provide parameters for the action as a JSON object within the request body of the POST operation.
 For information about the structure of the request and required parameters, see the Actions property clause.
 Some parameter information may require that the client examine the Redfish schema that corresponds to the resource.